 When writing the bio for your adoption profile, you may be stumped as to what to include.
 You have been taught how to write a resume and how to promote yourself using fancy buzz words.
 Is writing the bio for your adoption profile like a resume, a resume of your life?

 While it is true that you are selling yourself, you will want your pitch to be honest, accurate, clear, and humble.
 It’s time to lose the upsell techniques you learned in business or communications classes and focus on writing the bio just as though you were sitting down with a new person.
-Here are some tips to writing your family bio for your adoption profile.
+Here are some tips for writing your family bio for your adoption profile.

 1. Be genuine.

 Don’t oversell yourself into someone you are not.
-I have seen countless adoption profiles that overemphasize religion, wealth, hobbies or other areas that they think an expectant mother will want to see from the family they place their child with.
-Some agencies will even tell you to put focus on those topics.
+I have seen countless adoption profiles that overemphasize religion, wealth, hobbies, or other areas that they think an expectant mother will want to see from the family they place their child with.
+Some agencies will even tell you to put the focus on those topics.
 But don’t try to appeal to the masses, appeal to the one person who is a right fit for your family.
 Be YOU!